OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ### Maven-built applications

-To view the integration test report for Maven-built applications, either right-click on the application in the Liberty tool window and select the **View integration test report** action or select the **Liberty: View integration test report** action in the **Go to Action** IntelliJ IDEA menu.
+To view the integration test report for Maven-built applications, in the Liberty tool window select the **View integration test report** action under your application.

 This action looks for the integration test report at the `/target/site/failsafe-report.html` default location.

-To view the unit test report for Maven-built applications, either right-click on the application in the Liberty tool window and select the **View unit test report** action or select the **Liberty: View unit test report** action in the **Go to Action** IntelliJ IDEA menu.
+To view the unit test report for Maven-built applications, in the Liberty tool window select the **View unit test report** action under your application.

 This action looks for the unit test report at the `/target/site/surefire-report.html` default location.

-### Gradle-built application
+### Gradle-built applications

-To view the test report for Gradle-built applications, either right-click on the application in the Liberty tool window and select the **View test report** action or select the **Liberty: View test report** action in the **Go to Action** IntelliJ IDEA menu.
+To view the test report for Gradle-built applications, in the Liberty tool window select the **View test report** action under your application.

 This action looks for the unit test report at the `build/reports/tests/test/index.html` default location.

 ## Stop your application

-To stop your application, either right-click on the application in the Liberty tool window and select the **Stop** action or select the **Liberty: Stop** action in the **Go to Action** IntelliJ IDEA menu.
+To stop your application, in the Liberty tool window select the **Stop** action under your application.

 ![Liberty stop action](images/liberty-stop-action.png)